-Plasma fibrinogen measurement is used to detect increased or decreased concentrations, acquired or congenital aetiology, and to monitor the course and treatment of diffuse intravascular coagulation and fibrinolysis.
+Plasma fibrinogen measurement is used to detect increased or decreased concentrations of acquired or congenital etiology, and to monitor the course and treatment of disseminated intravascular coagulation and fibrinolysis.

 Fibrinogen (coagulation factor I) is a polypeptide that is synthesized in the liver.
-During hemostasis, thrombin stimulates fibrinogen formation by fibrin .
-This fibrin, by the addition of the fibrin stabilizer (coagulation factor XIII), forms a constant fibrin clot at the injury site.
+During hemostasis, thrombin stimulates fibrin formation by fibrinogen.
+This fibrin, by the addition of the fibrin-stabilizing factor (coagulation factor XIII), forms a constant fibrin clot at the injury site.

-Measurement of fibrinogen levels is used in the investigation of possible haemorrhagic disorders, especially when other coagulation tests, such as prothrombin time (PT), activated partial thromboplastin time (APTT), fibrin degradation products and D-dimers.
+Measurement of fibrinogen levels is used in the investigation of possible hemorrhagic disorders, especially when other coagulation tests, such as prothrombin time (PT), activated partial thromboplastin time (APTT), fibrin degradation products, and D-dimers are pathological.
 Fibrinogen measurement can also be used to monitor the state of progressive liver disease.

 There are several ongoing studies investigating the importance of elevated fibrinogen levels.
-They can increase a person's risk of developing blood clots from low to moderate, and over time could help increase the risk of developing cardiovascular disease.
-Although elevated fibrinogen levels cannot be treated, their presence may indicate the need for treatment of other modifiable risk factors for the development of cardiovascular disease.
+They can slightly increase a person's risk of developing blood clots, and over time could increase the risk of developing cardiovascular diseases.
+Although elevated fibrinogen levels cannot be treated, their presence may indicate the need for treatment of other modifiable risk factors for the development of cardiovascular diseases.

 Possible Interpretations of Pathological Values